OpenTechSchool/python-data-intro/core/recap.md

     Type "help", "copyright", "credits" or "license" for more information.
     >>>

-If you see a Python 2 version in the message shown then you may need to type `python3` instead.

 On Windows you can open Python through the Start Menu.

 To exit the Python interpreter, press `Ctrl-D`.

-To run a program saved Python file, you can run it from the command line like so:
+To run a program saved in a Python file, you can run it from the command line like so:

     python program.py